• Skip to main content

 • Set the Instant Pot to the "sautee" function and adjust the timer to 25 minutes.

-• Add 2 tbsp cooking fat and heat until it shimmers.
+• Add 2 tablespoon cooking fat and heat until it shimmers.
 Place half the seasoned chuck roast pieces into the pot and brown 3-4 minutes per side, until well-browned and crust forms.
 Remove the meat, set onto a plate, and repeat with the remaining pieces.
 Set all browned meat aside.

 • Add the remaining tablespoon cooking fat, as well as the onions and carrots.
 Saute, stirring occasionally, until the vegetables are soft, 5-6 minutes.
 Add garlic and saute until fragrant, about 1 minute.
 Add tomato paste and stir until it’s worked into the vegetables.